 Boards of Examiners: Assessment decision-making at the University is the responsibility of Boards of Examiners established at three levels: assessment outcomes go first to Boards of Examiners for Units, then Boards of Examiners for Programmes, then finally to Boards of Studies.
-Boards of Studies confirm decisions relating to student progression from one stage of the programme to the next and the final award.
-The assessment marks you are given initially by markers are therefore provisional up until the point when they have been confirmed by the Board of Studies for your programme.
+Boards of Studies confirm decisions relating to student progression, re-assessment, and the final award.
+The assessment marks you are given initially by markers are therefore provisional up until the point when they have been confirmed by the Board of Studies (BoS) for your programme.
 An official release date is set when your confirmed results will be made available to you via SAMIS (the University's student records system).
 An academic appeal can only be made in relation to a confirmed result (see the section in this Handbook on Academic Appeals).